alpkabac/sukima/README.md

 ### [NSFW] Danbooru
 Command `!danbooru 2girls hand_holding`
 If you're a naughty person
-Will also insert contextual data indicated the bot it successfully returned lewd stuff (it'll see the tags)
+Will also insert contextual data indicating the bot it successfully returned lewd stuff (it'll see the tags)

 ### [NSFW] Eporner
 Command: `!eporner mathematics`
 Along the same lines but for videos
-Will also insert contextual data indicated the bot it successfully returned lewd stuff (it'll see the tags and the name of the video)
+Will also insert contextual data indicating the bot it successfully returned lewd stuff (it'll see the tags and the name of the video)

 ### Prompt
 Command: `!prompt <number of tokens to generate>\n<your prompt>`